yjcwang/TOCwise/README.md

 > While it also works on most **HTML-structured webpages**, some custom sites or component-based apps
 > may have unconventional DOM layouts where segmentation may be less precise.

-*TOCwise automatically builds an AI-generated outline in the sidebar, allowing instant navigation, editing, and summarization.*